federicohyo/ofxSiliconRetina/README.md

 Installation
 ------------
-Any steps necessary to install your addon.
-Optimally, this means just dropping the folder into the `openFrameworks/addons/` folder.
+Copy this addon inside the folder `openFrameworks/addons/`.

+This addons depends only on ofxStats, available here: https://github.com/tado/ofxStats

 Dependencies - included in this package -
 ------------